philip-huang/arcs-group.github.io/README.md

    1. *Locally*: develop and test on your local machine.
 See instructions [here](#set-up-and-develop-locally).
    2. *Online*: make changes through the GitHub page online.
 Simple editions, such as adding members or publications, can be done online.
 3. Make changes!
-4. Notify the website manager about your pull requests.
+4. Notify the website manager (Jiaoyang) about your pull requests.

 If you are a **new member**, create a new folder in `/files/` with your full name.
 This folder will be used to store all your files.